 We know investment in gender equality is smart economics and the right thing to do — we cannot transform our world unless the place of women within it is transformed.

-In 2016-17, the Department of Foreign Affairs and Trade's (DFAT) Gender Equality Fund provided $10 million for the Australian NGO Gender Action Platform (GAP).
-The GAP is a competitive grants process for Australian NGOs accredited under the Australian NGO Cooperation Program (ANCP) to strengthen gender equality programming in the Indo-Pacific.
+In 2016-17, the Department of Foreign Affairs and Trade's (DFAT) Gender Equality Fund provided $10 million for the 3-year Australian NGO Gender Action Platform (GAP).
+The GAP was a one-off competitive grants process for Australian NGOs accredited under the Australian NGO Cooperation Program (ANCP) to strengthen gender equality programming in the Indo-Pacific.
 The GAP was launched by Senator the Hon Concetta Fierravanti-Wells in September 2016.

 Objectives of the GAP